russellkerns/dom_homework/README.md

 In the typical incremental game, the player performs some repetitive action--often, clicking--to gain or "increment" a resource, like gold, points, or cookies.
 This resource can then be spent to purchase "buildings" or "producers" which increment the resource automatically, giving the player the experience of "automating" the repetitive action.
 As the player progresses, the game begins to "play itself"; new buildings and features are unlocked, and the player's attention turns away from repetitive clicking and toward making decisions about optimizing expenditure of resources to maximize returns.

-If this sounds about as fun as balancing a checkbook, that's fine-- it's not for everyone.
-But it's also easier to see than it is to explain.
+If this sounds about as fun as balancing a checkbook, that's totally fine-- these games are not for everyone.
+But it's also easier to see in action than it is to explain.
 So take a few minutes to check out [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/); just remember to come back and start the workshop, afterward!

 ## Coffee Clicker

 Our Cookie Clicker clone will be coffee-themed.
 The player will click a giant Coffee emoji, incrementing a counter showing the quantity of Coffee they currently possess.
 Coffee can be spent to purchase coffee-producing devices, such as percolators and espresso machines; every second, the player will passively accumulate coffee proportionate to the number and kind of coffee-producing devices they've purchased.

-Importantly, the price (in coffee) of each producer will increase proportionately to the number already in the player's possession.
+Importantly, the price (in coffee) of each producer will increase according to the number already in the player's possession.
 This is what enables the game to remain interesting even after coffee production has been automated: the player has to make decisions about which purchases make best use of their coffee depending on the current price of each producer.
 Check out the demo below or try out Cookie Clicker if what we're talking about here isn't clear.

 In addition to a Coffee counter, the player will be able to see how many of each producer they possess, the current price of each producer, the CPS (coffee per second) of each producer, and the total CPS for all producers, combined.
 Finally, to make things more interesting, we won't show all of the producers at the start of the game-- they'll be unlocked successively as they player accumulates more coffee.